Outdoor furnishings create inviting spaces for leisure and social interaction

 Wind can be a big factor for site users.
 A gust of wind may be enjoyable on an open waterfront, but in a city, where large buildings can create large wind tunnels, people will appreciate the refuge of a calm environment.
 Low walls or hedges can block wind to create more inviting environments for seating areas.

 Rain can be a challenge for outdoor environments, especially during cold and windy seasons.
 In these situations, shade structures can also double as protective overhangs to keep people dry.

 Our cities and urban spaces are part of our broader, ongoing cultural evolution.
 As people and technology change, so do our expectations for the physical spaces around us.

 Urbanization/revitalization: Modern city developments prioritize diversity, walkability, live/work balance, and late-night social scenes.
 Buildings are being designed for higher densities, and neighborhoods are zoned to accommodate street-side businesses that welcome public leisure and interaction.
-From a user's point of view, there may be less distinction between public and private—and more opportunities for interaction between sectors.
+Street festivals and other use of public space is encouraged.
+From a user’s point of view, there may be less distinction between public and private—and more opportunities for interaction between sectors.

 Environmental sustainability: With increased greenhouse gas emissions and higher gas prices, more people use public transportation, as well as other alternatives such as walking and biking.
 This means people are spending more time outside—looking for safe, comfortable spaces to enjoy while waiting for the bus or in the midst of a daytime commute.